Are you curious about how to embed a YouTube video on your website without using an iframe? This video is for you.

 <script src="lity.js"></script>

-In the location where you want to include the video, please include the code below
+Where you want to include the video, please have the code next:

 <a href="//www.youtube.com/watch?v=hngajJJgV6c" data-lity>Voir la vidéo</a>

 The render will be a simple clickable link to bring up the video as a modal.
-To improve the design and have an image that clarifies that it’s a video, you can use additional CSS.
-You can, for example, use CSS to overlay the YouTube icon on the featured image of your video.
-The code below is a sample CSS code that you can use to customize your link.
+To improve the design and have a visual showing that it is a video, you can use additional CSS.
+In particular, you can use CSS to superimpose the YouTube icon on the featured image of your video.
+To help you, the code below is an example of CSS code to customize your link.

 /* Code CSS */